cbg-ethz/netics/README.md

 Example files for 'breastDEgenes.txt' and 'network_genes.txt' are given.

-RANK_AGGREG can take values "SUM" or "MEDIAN".
+RANK_AGGREG can take values "SUM", "MEDIAN" or "RRA".
 "SUM" computes the summation of the per sample ranks and "MEDIAN" computes the median.
+"RRA" computes the robust rank aggregation technique as described in (Kolde et al, 2012).
+The matlab code for implementing the RRA method can be found at http://ch.mathworks.com/matlabcentral/fileexchange/41835-rank-aggregation.
+You will need to include the files betaScores.m, correctBetaPvalues.m, rhoScores.m and thresholdBetaScore.m.

 UP_DOWN can take values from 1 to 3.
 "1" performs diffusion from the genetically aberrant genes, "2" performs diffusion from the differentially expressed genes, and "3" performs bidirectional network diffusion (from both aberrant and differentially expressed genes).